 Ms. Schafer has extensive experience with investigations, voluntary disclosures and settlement negotiations before numerous enforcement agencies including the U.S. Department of Justice, Securities and Exchange Commission, Department of State, OFAC and the World Bank’s Integrity Vice Presidency.
 In addition, Ms. Schafer regularly counsels clients with respect to corporate governance issues and compliance policies, procedures and training as well as conducting due diligence and providing advice in relation to corporate transactions.
 She has also conducted compliance reviews and fraud risk assessments for both public and private companies.

-Ms. Schafer is Co-Chair of the National Women's Law Center Leadership Advisory Committee, a Fellow with the Leadership Council on Legal Diversity and a Guest Lecturer for the Fordham University School of Law Masters in Compliance Program.
+Ms. Schafer is a 2020 Fellow with the Leadership Council on Legal Diversity and a Guest Lecturer for the Fordham University School of Law Masters in Compliance Program.
 She is also the Committee Chair for Cub Scout Pack 1, one of the country's first co-ed Cub Scout packs.

-Prior to joining Richards, Kibbe & Orbe, Ms. Schafer was an associate in the government and internal investigations group at Kirkland & Ellis LLP.
+Prior to joining Perkins Coie LLP, Ms. Schafer was a partner at Richards Kibbe & Orbe LLP and an associate in at Kirkland & Ellis LLP.
 She also served as law clerk in the Department of Justice, National Security Division’s Counterterrorism section (2008-2009) and as a judicial intern to the Honorable Edward Damich on the U.S. Court of Federal Claims (2008).